jfjutras07/Applied-International-Development-Practice/README.md

 ## Note
 Some projects in this repository are experimental and contribute to my continuous development in decision support system design, planning frameworks, and the development of lightweight, field-ready systems for international development and humanitarian contexts.

+## 🌍 Field Mandates

+### 🔹 SUCO – Guatemala – *Project Management Associate* (02/2026–Present)
+- Supported strategic planning and key project initiatives in an international development context
+- Contributed to the optimization of project management processes and workflows
+- Conducted data analysis to support decision-making and risk management
+- Provided flexible support to evolving strategic and operational priorities
+- Designed and contributed to lightweight decision support tools adapted to field constraints